BSI-Bund/secvisogram/SECURITY-CONSIDERATIONS.md

 > Injection flaws, such as SQL, NoSQL, OS, and LDAP injection, occur when untrusted data is sent to an interpreter as part of a command or query.
 The attacker's hostile data can trick the interpreter into executing unintended commands or accessing data without proper authorization.

-Secvisogram is a client-only application and does not store/retrieve any dynamic, server-side content.
+Secvisogram is a client-only application and does not store/retrieve any dynamic, server-side content, except when being asked for.

-The user can make modifications or process input in one of only three ways:
+The user can make modifications or process input in one of only four ways:

-- by opening a JSON File,
+- by opening a local JSON File,
+- by loading a JSON File from a URL
 - by using the JSON Editor file to provide JSON content, or
 - by using the Form Editor functionality to edit the content directly.